GeaucefStone/Secular_Democratic_Republic/contents/legal_dictionary.md

 **Castle Doctrine** - The principle that there is no duty to retreat from one's own home, or property one is authorized to control, when facing a threat (Art.
 II, Sec.
 9, Cl.
 5).

+**Chain Proxicide** - The legal doctrine establishing that political leaders who create, enable, or deliberately fail to prevent a system of violence bear the ultimate responsibility for all resulting deaths.
+Liability flows upward to the individual with the highest authority and clearest intent, surpassing even military commanders in culpability.
+This applies to presidents, party leaders, and ideological architects who set a campaign of violence in motion.

 **Citizens' Assembly** - A 1,000-member body selected by annual sortition with powers to investigate government branches, initiate impeachment, and veto regulations (Art.
 IV, Sec.
 5).

 **Cockpit Doctrine** - An extension of the Castle Doctrine that applies to movable property or a semi-enclosed conveyance, such as a vehicle or trailer, where there is no duty to retreat from an attack (Art.
 II, Sec.
 9, Cl.
 5).